harmony-one/Engineering-Guide/README.md

 - Performance - We recommend optimizing our code for performance by using efficient algorithms, minimizing I/O, and avoiding unnecessary computations.
 - Security - We recommend ensuring that our code is secure by following best practices for cryptography, authentication, and authorization.

+## **Pull Request Naming Conventions**

+When creating a Pull Request (PR), using a consistent and descriptive naming convention is essential.
+A well-named PR makes it easier for other team members to quickly understand what changes the PR contains and why.

+We recommend using the following naming convention:

+`[TYPE] Short description of the change`

+Where `[TYPE]` is one of the following:
+- **feat**: A new feature
+- **fix**: A bug fix
+- **docs**: Documentation changes
+- **refactor**: Refactoring of existing code
+- **test**: Adding or updating tests
+- **chore**: Changes to build or development tools

+For example, a Pull Request that adds a new endpoint to the API might have the following name:

+`[feat] Add new API endpoint for user registration`

+Using a consistent naming convention also makes it easier to search for and organize PRs.
+If your team uses an automated PR management tool, such as GitHub's Pull Request feature, a well-named PR will be automatically categorized and easier to track.

+In addition to the naming convention, it's crucial to provide a clear and detailed description of the changes in the PR.
+This helps other team members understand the changes without reviewing the entire codebase.

+By following these naming conventions and providing clear descriptions, we can improve the efficiency and effectiveness of our Pull Request process, leading to a more streamlined and productive development cycle.

 ## **Version Control**

 We use Git for version control, and we follow these practices: